yashsahugtx/skype-docs/Skype/UCMA/incoming-message-dispatching.md

 When the target of a message is the GRUU of a user endpoint, Skype for Business Server 2015 routes the message to the specific endpoint associated with that GRUU.
 When the target of a message is the application instance GRUU assigned to an application, the message is routed to the specific application endpoint instance.
 Targeting a specific endpoint is important when an existing conversation is enhanced with a new modality.

 > [!NOTE]
-> <P>An application instance can host many <STRONG>ApplicationEndpoint</STRONG> instances, each corresponding to a different owner URI.
-If a message arrives that targets an application instance but does not contain the "ms-application-aor" header that resolves to a specific <STRONG>ApplicationEndpoint</STRONG> instance, the platform uses the conversation ID to resolve the message to a specific endpoint.
-This is done to support multimodal escalation (for example, when an audio/video call is added to a conversation involving an instant messaging call, or vice versa) for a conversation that is hosted in a specific <STRONG>ApplicationEndpoint</STRONG> instance.</P>
+> An application instance can host many **ApplicationEndpoint** instances, each corresponding to a different owner URI.
+If a message arrives that targets an application instance but does not contain the "ms-application-aor" header that resolves to a specific **ApplicationEndpoint** instance, the platform uses the conversation ID to resolve the message to a specific endpoint.
+This is done to support multimodal escalation (for example, when an audio/video call is added to a conversation involving an instant messaging call, or vice versa) for a conversation that is hosted in a specific **ApplicationEndpoint** instance.

 ## Message dispatching by the collaboration platform